danielgtaylor/python-betterproto/docs/quick-start.rst

 better static type checking and code completion support.
 It is enabled by default.

-Given an example similar to the one below:
+Given an example service definition similar to the one below:

 .. code-block:: proto